FullFact/.github/.github/ISSUE_TEMPLATE/research_question.md

 ### Context
 <!--
-  Some work is not intended to lead to new or improved code, but is better considered as a research question.
-This doesn't fit the existing "new feature" or "bug" templates.

   Put the research question in context with a high-level overview and explain why an answer is needed.
 Provide enough detail for anyone to read this ticket and understand the proposed research.